psiori/psipy-public/README.md

 - No project specific release branches.
 - Feature branches are kept small and are frequently merged to `develop`.
-- Releases (versions published to customer) always are a tagged version off of `master`.
+- Releases (versions published to customer) always are a tagged version off of `main`.

 Sticking to those principles will make changes to the shared codebase frequent, but small.
 Projects under active development should frequently and therefore easily update to the latest psipy `develop` state without the need for major refactors.
 Projects need to plan for the time needed for such merges.
 The idea of those principles is to avoid prolonged feature branches which get hard to merge at some point or actually never get merged at all.